philippewisniewski/philippewisniewski/README.md

 Along the way I have collaborated with cross-functional teams, managing stakeholders and delivering complete end-to-end solutions.

 At present, I am exploring the role of AI in software engineering and how it can help my development process and experience.
-I have been learning about context engineering, which involves structuring exactly what information, instructions, and tools an AI model needs to efficiently perform certain tasks and automations.
+Including context engineering, which involves structuring exactly what information, instructions, and tools an AI model needs to efficiently perform certain tasks and automations.